daihocmo/learn-vietnamese/docs/guide.md

 After that you should learn vocabulary and grammar at the same time.
 How about doing 10 new words and learn 2 grammar points per day?
 And in the same day, try to get some immersion in.

-How long should I do immersion per day?
+> "How long should I do immersion per day?"

 I recommend around 1 hour to 2 hours when starting out.
 There is no harm in doing more immersion than that, and you will improve faster with more immersion per day.

 ## 2.1 Regarding speaking and writing (output)